custom-computing-ic/RubyML/README.md

 This repository contains several Machine Learning application in the same level of sub-directories.

 - `common/`: a common library contains common designs, e.g., `prelude.rby`
+- `linalg/`: a library of linear algebra operations.

 ## Build the Project